-My ongoing effort, Implementing QuantLib, is currently available as an ebook from Leanpub in a variety of formats suitable for reading on all kinds of computers and tablets.
-I’ll be most grateful for any feedback, corrections, and criticisms; my contact information is available in the About page of this blog.
-The book material is also featured on this blog: all the relevant posts are collected here.
+Implementing QuantLib is available as an ebook from Leanpub in a variety of formats suitable for reading on all kinds of computers and tablets.
+Any feedback, corrections, and criticisms are welcome; my contact information is available in the About page of this blog.
+The book material was also featured as blog posts, collected on this page.

 The book is primarily aimed at users wanting to extend the library with their own instruments or models; if you desire to do so, the description of the available class hierarchies and frameworks will provide you with information about the hooks you need to integrate your code with QuantLib and take advantage of its facilities.
 If you’re not this kind of user, don’t give up on the book yet; you can find useful information too.
 However, you might want to look below instead.